electron/electron/docs/api/web-contents.md

 limits of 300% and 50% of original size, respectively.
 The formula for this is `scale := 1.2 ^ level`.

+> **NOTE**: The zoom policy at the Chromium level is same-origin, meaning that the
+> zoom level for a specific domain propagates across all instances of windows with
+> the same domain.
+Differentiating the window URLs will make zoom work per-window.

 #### `contents.getZoomLevel()`

 Returns `Number` - the current zoom level.